MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Proposed Architecture

 \subsection{Dense Interpolation Layer}

-Unlike recurrent layers that produce a hidden state summarising the information from the entire multivariate input sequence~\cite{hochreiter1997long}, the attention-based module returns a high-dimensional representation.
-Hence, we need to add a dense interpolation embedding layer to simplify and produce a concise representation while capturing temporal structure and preserving temporal order.
-In this work, we implement a dense interpolation layer inspired by an interpolation algorithm from language modelling~\cite{trask2015modeling} also used to deal with time-series data~\cite{song2018attend}.
-The idea is to interpolate the representation from the attention module, weighting the hidden representation's contribution \(\textbf{s}_t\in\mathbb{R}^{d_{model}}\) at time step \(t\), by a factor:
+Unlike recurrent layers that produce a hidden state summarizing the information from the entire multivariate input sequence~\cite{hochreiter1997long}, the attention-based module returns a high-dimensional representation.
+To create a concise representation while capturing temporal structure and preserving temporal order, we introduce a dense interpolation layer (DIL) (aquamarine block in~\autoref{fig:architecture}).
+This layer is inspired by an interpolation algorithm originally developed for language modeling~\cite{trask2015modeling} and later applied to time-series data~\cite{song2018attend}.
+The idea is to interpolate between the attention module's hidden representations \(\textbf{s}_t\in\mathbb{R}^{d_{model}}\) at each time step \(t\in\{1,\dots,\tilde{T}\}\) with \(\tilde{T}\) being the total number of time steps in the input sequence, weighted by a function of their relative position in the final representation of length \(M\):